pluush/openvpn-install/README.md

 This fork asks whether you want to use tls-crypt instead of tls-auth, for better obfuscation on control channel.
 Requires appropriate support on clients.

-This forks also adds the feature to move configuration files directly to an accessible URL.
-This will allow the fastest access to your OpenVPN server. **Please be aware of the risks, or delete the file at /var/www/html afterwards.**
+This fork also adds the feature **(opt-in)** to move configuration files directly to an accessible URL.
+This will allow the fastest access to your OpenVPN server. **Please be aware of the risks, and delete the file at /var/www/html afterwards.**

 Please uninstall previous installations if there are any.